bnt2008/Patient-Simulator/README.md

 The current model implemented is the simplest possible: Patients are created, each period of the model, patients are tested to see if they fail based on user inputs governing: initial success of the therapy, and average time on therapy.
 If a patient fails, a reuse penalty is applied to their current drug (so it will be less likely to be reused in the future) and a new drug is assigned based on probablilities input by the user.

+The set of objects is designed so that you can customize the functions used to determine discontinuation, as well as relatively painlessly alter the alorithm for updating patients.

+##Files

 run simulation.r is the body of the program

 patient model.r and drug model.r contain the objects called by run simulation.r